chande-dhanush/prompting-course/README.md

 - Experiment with prompt variations to compare outputs.

 **Sample Questions:**
-- **Basic**: What effect does adding hashtags as a requirement in your prompt have on AI-generated captions?
+- **Basic:** What effect does adding hashtags as a requirement in your prompt have on AI-generated captions?
-- **Intermediate**: How could you engineer a prompt to get product descriptions in a minimalist vs. detailed style?
+- **Intermediate:** How could you engineer a prompt to get product descriptions in a minimalist vs. detailed style?

 ---

-## MODULE 4: LLM Output Control and Advanced Prompt Tuning
+## 🎯 MODULE 4: LLM Output Control & Advanced Prompt Tuning
 **Objectives:**
 - Engineer prompts to control output style, length, tone, and specificity.
 - Use prompt engineering to improve response quality in marketing tasks.